mb-BCA/SiReNetA/README.md

 -------------------------------------------------------------------------------
 ### VERSION HISTORY

-##### March 6, 2024
+##### March 7, 2024

-*SiReNetA* is made publicly available in *alpha* development version for testing and referencing.
+*SiReNetA* is made publicly available in *alpha - development* version for testing and referencing.
 Both internal (e.g., specifics of algorithms) and external (e.g., names of functions) changes may happen before final release of version 1.0.
-First stable version will be registered in the Python Package Index (PyPI).
+Comments, bug reports and recommendations are welcome.